 Lantana (Lantana spp.)

 Technically this is a naturalized plant, meaning it is not native to Texas but now makes Texas its home.
 Lantana is native to South America.
 Lantana makes an excellent ground cover, growing low and spreading year after year.
 The low, spreading varieties are white, cream, yellow, and purple.
 A more upright variety comes in a mottled pink or orange coloration.
 Lantana is a popular landscaping plant in Saudi Arabia, a testament to its heat tolerance.

 Cenizo or Texas Sage (Leucophyllum frutescens)

-Cenizo is a medium-sized shrub which can reach 5-6 feet tall.
+Cenizo is a medium-sized shrub that can reach 5-6 feet tall.
 It has a dense covering of silvery-green leaves and blooms with lovely lavender flowers.
-Flowers will bloom on and off throughout the spring and summer, depending on conditions.
-Cenizo prefers full sun and well drained soil.
+Depending on the conditions, flowers will bloom intermittently throughout spring and summer.
+Cenizo prefers full sun and well-drained soil.
 It makes a great border hedge.
 Deer resistant.

 Turk’s Cap (Malvaviscus drummondii )

 Turk’s cap is a versatile flowering perennial that grows from full shade to full sun.
 It can grow up to 4 feet tall and produces deep red blooms similar to a partially opened rose.
 Its foliage is a deep green with roundish leaves.
 It grows wonderfully underneath oak trees.
 Deer resistant.